Panda279TV/Panda-CSS3-Grid/README.md

 ## Introduction

-My grid has 12 columns.
+My Grid has 12 columns.
 No matter the size of the browser, each of these columns will always have an equal width.

 Each column is width: 8.3333333333333333333%, that result then times 12 gives the width: 100%.